zunction/blog-source/content/2016-07-26-backpropagation.md

 Slug: backpropagation
 Author: zhangsheng

 Time really flies...
 It is my fourth week in SUTD and I have been learning lots doing the deep learning tutorials on [UFLDL](http://deeplearning.stanford.edu/wiki/index.php/UFLDL_Tutorial).
-Although I did the Machine Learning course offered by Coursera by Andrew Ng, I never really got to really understand backpropagation.
+Although I did the Machine Learning course on Coursera by Andrew Ng, I never really got to really understand backpropagation.
 I'm just going say a bit about how backpropagation works and say more when I have the time to type finish.

 To do backpropagation, we find